PurpleKingdomGames/ultraviolet-docs/website/documentation/scalavsglsl/gotchas.md

 `assert(myShaderToy.toGLSL[ShaderToy].toOutput.code.nonEmpty)`

+### Did you accidentally use a Double?

+Ultraviolet / GLSL only supports `Float`s!
+Scala is very good at massaging Floats and Doubles, and so you don't always get helpful warnings when you accidentally use a double.
+Long story short: If you see an mysterious errors about constructors, you probably just wrote `1.0` instead of `1.0f`.

 ### Strings?
 Where we're going, we don't need Strings.

 GLSL is a C-like language for doing maths.
 There are no `Char` or `String` types.